fedeghe/synchazard/README.md

 ## Actors

-... the explanation is coming soon!
+... the explanation is coming soon ... within 24h!

 Guess what?